 How to Get to the Christmas Markets in Strasbourg and Colmar

 Many visitors also arrive to the Alsace region by train or car.
 The TGV from Paris to Strasbourg is a quick 2 hour trip.
-Driving will take you a few hours longer.
+Driving will take you 5 hours but you can stop and see the Christmas markets in Metz along the way..

 Once you’re in the Alsace region, it’s easiest to get around by car but you can also use trains and Uber.
 All of the markets you will find here are along the one hour driving route between Strasbourg and Colmar.